montblake/six-degrees-flask/README.md

-# Six Degrees of Kevin Bacon
+---
+# SIX DEGREES, an application

 ## History
 While using Wikipedia as your main cited source is academically frowned upon, in this case the internet's "free encyclopedia" provides as good a description of the inspiration of this app as any I could provide: